Does my car insurance cover a rental car?

 Readers of Does my car insurance cover a rental car? also found answers to the following car insurance questions.

-How much will my car insurance increase after an accident?
+How much will my car insurance rates increase with a teen driver?